Sparse hypergraphs: new bounds and constructions: Abstract

 \section{Abstract}

-More than forty years ago, Brown, Erd{\H{o}}s and S{\'o}s introduced the function $f_r(n,v,e)$ to denote the maximum number of edges in an $r$-uniform hypergraph on $n$ vertices which does not contain $e$ edges spanned by $v$ vertices.
-In other words, in such a hypergraph the union of arbitrary $e$ edges contains at least $v+1$ vertices.
-In the literature, the following conjecture is well-known. \textbf{Conjecture:} $n^{k-o(1)}<f_r(n,e(r-k)+k+1,e)=o(n^k)$ holds for all integers $r>k\ge 2$, $e\ge 3$.
-Note that for $r=3, e=3, k=2$, this conjecture was solved by the famous Ruzsa-Szemer{\'e}di's (6,3)-theorem.
-In this paper, we add more evidence for the validity of this conjecture.
-On one hand, we use the hypergraph removal lemma to prove that the right hand side of the conjecture is true for all fixed integers $r\ge k+1\ge e\ge3$.
-Our result implies all known upper bounds which match the conjectured magnitude.
-On the other hand, we present several constructive results showing that the left hand side of the conjecture is true for $r\ge3$, $k=2$ and $e=4,5,7,8$.
-All previous constructive results meeting the conjectured lower bound satisfy either $r=3$ or $e=3$.
-Our constructions are the first ones which break this barrier.
+Let $f_r(n,v,e)$ denote the maximum number of edges in an $r$-uniform hypergraph on $n$ vertices, in which the union of any $e$ distinct edges contains at least $v+1$ vertices.
+The study of $f_r(n,v,e)$ was initiated by Brown, Erd{\H{o}}s and S{\'o}s more than forty years ago.
+In the literature, the following conjecture is well known.

+\textbf{Conjecture:} $n^{k-o(1)}<f_r(n,er-(e-1)k+1,e)=o(n^k)$ holds for all fixed integers $r>k\ge 2$ and $e\ge 3$ as $n\rightarrow\infty$.
+For $r=3, e=3, k=2$, the bound $n^{2-o(1)}<f_3(n,6,3)=o(n^2)$ was proved by the celebrated (6,3)-theorem of Ruzsa and Szemer{\'e}di.
+In this paper, we add more evidence for the validity of the conjecture.
+On one hand, using the hypergraph removal lemma we show that the upper bound part of the conjecture is true for all fixed integers $r\ge k+1\ge e\ge3$.
+On the other hand, using tools from additive number theory we present several constructions showing that the lower bound part of the conjecture is true for $r\ge3$, $k=2$ and $e=4,5,7,8$.
+Prior to our results, all known constructions that match the conjectured lower bound satisfy either $r=3$ or $e=3$.
+Our constructions are the first ones in the literature that break this barrier.